What Should You Know About Florida’s Stand Your Ground Law?

 A case that involves any of these exceptions could result in the person that used force being charged with homicide or manslaughter.

 Our Florida Criminal Defense Lawyers are Here to Help with Your Case

 The law provides people a great deal of freedom when they are defending their own property.
 Unfortunately, too many people are still charged and convicted even when they rightfully used the state’s Stand Your Ground law.
-If you or someone you love has been charged, let our Tampa criminal defense lawyers at All Family Law, P.A. help with your case.
+If you or someone you love has been charged, let our Tampa criminal defense lawyers at All Family Law Group, P.A. help with your case.
 We know how to apply the law to specific situations, will craft a solid defense for your case, and give you the best chance of securing a favorable outcome.
 Call us today at (813) 672-1900 or contact us online to schedule a free consultation.